30 Aug Achieving French provincial with brick, mortar and a little panache

 Mortar makes up about 20% of a brick wall’s color!
 See our free design guide for tips on selecting just the right blend.

 Home builder Leslie Gunter knows all about it.
 Her brick of choice is Pine Hall Brick Oyster Pearl.
 One of her recently completed projects is an excellent example of thoughtful color selection, from mortar to brick to shutters and trim.
 For design, Gunter worked with Garrell & Associates.

-"We went for the lighter colors of the brick to coordinate with offset of French shutters," said Gunter.
-"The shutters are painted with a custom blend from Benjamin Moore matched to a fabric.
-We wanted a fresh new look."
+“We went for the lighter colors of the brick to coordinate with an offset of French shutters,” said Gunter.
+“The shutters are painted with a custom blend from Benjamin Moore matched to fabric.
+We wanted a fresh new look.”

 The overall effect is tall, spacious and secure, without being imposing.
-In fact, it's downright inviting.
-The earth tone colored (with a little gray) arched front doors work beautifully with the Oyster Pearl steps, all accented by wrought iron railings and a stately lantern light, welcoming friends to fancy dinner parties or kids' playdates.
+In fact, it’s downright inviting.
+The earth tone colored (with a little gray) arched front doors work beautifully with the Oyster Pearl steps, all accented by wrought iron railings and stately lantern light, welcoming friends to fancy dinner parties or kids’ playdates.

 The masonry work itself is masterful.
 Notice the English bond adding dimension to the home’s facade with plenty of arches and gables.
 The mason for this project is Jose Sanchez.